-This reference manual has been prepared to assist you in filing documents relating to the election.
+This Candidate Handbook & Resource Guide has been prepared to assist you in filing documents relating to the election.
 It includes a calendar of events and summary of provisions and filing requirements.
 It is not intended to provide legal advice and is for general guidance only.

 Please note that it is not within the purview of this office to determine whether a candidate meets the requirements for holding office.
-The Declaration of Candidacy signed under penalty of perjury by each candidate declares that the candidate meets the statutory and/or constitutional requirements to hold office.
-Individuals with questions concerning their own or another candidate's qualifications or other related matters should seek legal counsel.
+Individuals with questions concerning their own or other candidate qualifications or other related matters should seek legal counsel.

-Candidates and others using this reference manual must bear full responsibility to make their own determinations as to all legal standards, duties and factual material contained therein.
+Candidates and others using this Handbook & Resource Guide must bear full responsibility to make their own determinations as to all legal standards, duties and factual material contained therein.